amcharts/export/README.md

 -------- | ------- | -----------
-backgroundColor | #FFFFFF | RGB code of the color for the background of the exported image enabled | true | Enables or disables export functionality legend | {} | Places the legend in case it is within an external container fileName | amCharts | A file name to use for generated export files (an extension will be appended to it based on the export format) libs | | 3rd party required library settings (see the above section) menu | [] | A list of menu or submenu items (see the next chapter for details) fabric | {} | Overwrites the default drawing settings (fabricJS library) pdfMake | {} | Overwrites the default settings for PDF export (pdfMake library) removeImages | true | If true export checks for and removes "tainted" images that area lodead from different domains divId | | ID or a reference to div object in case you want the menu in a separate container. fallback | {} | Holds the messages to guide the user to copy the generated output; `false` will disable the fallback feature
+backgroundColor | #FFFFFF | RGB code of the color for the background of the exported image enabled | true | Enables or disables export functionality divId | | ID or a reference to div object in case you want the menu in a separate container. fabric | {} | Overwrites the default drawing settings (fabricJS library) fallback | {} | Holds the messages to guide the user to copy the generated output; `false` will disable the fallback feature fileName | amCharts | A file name to use for generated export files (an extension will be appended to it based on the export format) legend | {} | Places the legend in case it is within an external container libs | | 3rd party required library settings (see the above section) menu | [] | A list of menu or submenu items (see the next chapter for details) pdfMake | {} | Overwrites the default settings for PDF export (pdfMake library) position | top-right | A position of export icon.
+Possible values: "top-left", "top-right" (default), "bottom-left", "bottom-right" removeImages | true | If true export checks for and removes "tainted" images that area lodead from different domains

 ## Configuring export menu